samhinshaw/get_fit/readme.md

     + ~~By day, in total, and in the past two weeks~~
 - Store points in database for retrieval
     + Right now, points from a given timespan are calculated from daily point earnings **every time** the page renders
+    + Cache calculations in front end
     + Update point calculations only when post request is made to update data
+- Now we need framework for sending requests and getting approval
+    + Requests tab for each user?
+    + Email notification?
+(Get fit logo + Sam has requested a reward!)

 - Implement authentication so we know who is logged in

 - Implement spending points
-    + create entry in db for request.
+    + ~~create entry in db for request.~~
-    + store bool states for 'agreedTo' and 'fulfilled'
+    + ~~store bool states for 'agreedTo' and 'fulfilled'~~
     + message through IFTTT prompting the receiver to check the request.
     + when they're alone, they can check the request and accept or decline